 RDM is not just for scientists!
-Research data comes in many forms.
+Research 'data' (or 'material') comes in many forms.
+For instance:

 A series of highly readable pdf guides originating from CREATe, the UK Copyright and Creative Economy Centre at the University of Glasgow: